 Dining out with the kids and the trick that helped me get started.

-Dining out with the kids can be overwhelming for most parents and since I keep getting queries related to this I thought of sharing about our journey.
+Dining out with kids can be overwhelming for most parents and since I keep getting queries related to this I thought of sharing about our journey.
 In this post I have shared how it all began for us.

 Being a Hotelier, Mr. Mehra (my husband) always wanted our girls to have good table manners, be able to place their own order, learn how to sit ‘Tameez main‘ (read: sophisticatedly) in a restaurant and behave respectfully towards the servers.